skills/code-with-codespaces/.github/steps/1-first-codespace.md

    git push
    ```

-1. Back in your web browser, open the `src/hello.py` file to to verify the change was updated.
+1. (optional) Back in your web browser, open the `src/hello.py` file to to verify the change was updated.

 1. With the the change pushed to GitHub, Mona will begin checking your work.
 Give her a moment to provide feedback and the next learning steps.